Axion: Maxwell's equations with axion modifications

+Alternative forms of these equations have been proposed, which imply completely different physical signatures.
+For example, Visinelli wrote a set of equations that imposed duality symmetry, assuming the existence of magnetic monopoles.
+However, these alternative formulations are less theoretically motivated, and in many cases cannot even be derived from an action.

 Analogous effect for topological insulators

 A term analogous to the one that would be added to Maxwell's equations to account for axions also appears in recent (2008) theoretical models for topological insulators giving an effective axion description of the electrodynamics of these materials.

 This term leads to several interesting predicted properties including a quantized magnetoelectric effect.
-Evidence for this effect has recently been given in THz spectroscopy experiments performed at the Johns Hopkins University on quantum regime thin film topological insulators developed at Rutgers University.
+Evidence for this effect has been given in THz spectroscopy experiments performed at the Johns Hopkins University on quantum regime thin film topological insulators developed at Rutgers University.

-In 2019, a team at the Max Planck Institute for Chemical Physics of Solids published their detection of axion insulators within a Weyl semimetal.
-An axion insulator is a quasiparticle – an excitation of electrons that behave together as an axion – and its discovery is consistent with the existence of the axion as an elementary particle.
+In 2019, a team at the Max Planck Institute for Chemical Physics of Solids published their detection of an axion insulator phase of a Weyl semimetal material.
+In the axion insulator phase, the material has an axion-like quasiparticle – an excitation of electrons that behave together as an axion – and its discovery demonstrates the consistency of axion electrodynamics as a description of the interaction of axion-like particles with electromagnetic fields.
+In this way, the discovery of axion-like quasiparticles in axion insulators provides motivation to use axion electrodynamics to search for the axion itself.

 Experiments

-Despite not yet having been found, axion models have been well studied for over 40 years, giving time for physicists to develop insight into axion effects that might be detected.
+Despite not having been found to date, the axion has been well studied for over 40 years, giving time for physicists to develop insight into axion effects that might be detected.
 Several experimental searches for axions are presently underway; most exploit axions' expected slight interaction with photons in strong magnetic fields.
 Axions are also one of the few remaining plausible candidates for dark matter particles, and might be discovered in some dark matter experiments.